 The study is organised and sponsored by the University of Oxford.
-The study is funded through financial support to Oxford University from the UK Department of Health and the Coalition for Epidemic Preparedness (CEPI).
+The study is funded through financial support to Oxford University from Innovate UK and the UK Department of Health & Social Care.
 Neither your GP nor the researchers are paid for recruiting you into this study.